Are You or Someone You Know Living with Alzheimer’s Disease? Consider Participating in the ACT-AD Trial

-“ATH-1017 is a fact acting, novel approach that may have long lasting results”.
+“ATH-1017 is a fast acting, novel approach that may have long lasting results”.

 The ACT-AD trial is evaluating if a new investigational drug (ATH-1017) is safe and effective in improving symptoms of mild to moderate Alzheimer’s disease.
 ATH-1017 is designed to boost a repair and regenerative pathway for brain cells, promoting brain health and function.
 ATH-1017 represents a new approach to treat Alzheimer’s disease, potentially targeting the root cause of memory decline by repairing brain cells and rebuilding brain networks.

 You or someone you know may be eligible if you:

 - Are between 55 and 85 years of age

 - Have a reliable support person or caregiver who is willing to participate in study visits, report on daily activities and oversee or help you with taking ATH-1017